SceneGate/Ekona/docs/dev/features/cartridge.md

   - `overlays7`: (container) Overlay directory for ARM7 processor.
     - `overlay_{i}`: (`BinaryFormat`) Library overlay for ARM7 processor.
 - `data`: (container) Root directory for program data files
+  - Every node under this container will be either another container or a `BinaryFormat`.

 ## Secure area encryption (KEY1)